arokem/boot-camps/shell/Readme.md

 hearing.
 More than a quarter of a million people have them, but there is still no widely-accepted benchmark to measure their effectiveness.
-In order to establish a baseline for such a benchmark, our supervisor got teenagers with implants to listen to audio files on their computer and report:
+In order to establish a baseline for such a benchmark, our supervisor got teenagers with CIs to listen to audio files on their computer and
+report:

 1.  the quietest sound they could hear
 2.  the lowest and highest tones they could hear